Habib34seu/devops/Docker/docker_doc.md

 nginx        latest    97662d24417b   6 days ago    192MB
 ubuntu       latest    a04dc4851cbc   2 weeks ago   78.1MB
 ```
+## What is ENTRYPOINT in Docker?
+The ENTRYPOINT in Docker is a directive used in a Dockerfile to define the default executable (command) that runs when a container starts.

+## Key Points:
+- It specifies the main process that should run inside the container.
+- Unlike CMD, ENTRYPOINT cannot be overridden by command-line arguments unless explicitly modified.
+- It is commonly used when you want the container to behave like an executable program.
 ## Docker Inspect command :
 The docker inspect command is used to retrieve detailed information about a Docker
 **container, image, network, or volume in JSON format**. <br />